 Today’s Horse Racing Action

 Today’s horse racing ratings and content is below.
-I am laying out the ratings in a new format.
-A race might look something like the below…
+I am now laying out the ratings in a new format.
+A race might look something like the following…

 Development of the TSP Power Ratings